 The College of Arts and Science at NYU has instituted a Women in Science (WINS) program that seeks to cultivate the talents of women undergraduates who are interested in careers that focus on research in science and math.
 A core group of undergraduate women, WINS Scholars, are selected after the first year based on high academic achievement and a demonstrated interest in research and a career in STEM, and a commitment to making STEM fields more inclusive for traditionally underrepresented groups, including women.
 WINS aims to nurture the talents of WINS Scholars through an individualized program of study, research, and mentoring.
-Our goal is to provide the foundation for lifelong success in professional and academic careers that involve research in anthropology, biochemistry, biology, chemistry, computer science, engineering, mathematics, neural science, physics, or psychology.
+Our goal is to provide the foundation for lifelong success in professional and academic careers that involve research in a STEM field.

 WINS scholars meet regularly as a group, offer peer support to each other, meet with instructors and women scientists invited to address the group, and host events that enable them to meet eminent scientists from STEM fields.
 The WINS director acts to facilitate mentor relationships with women researchers at NYU.
 WINS programming frequently features women leaders in science and math, and WINS Scholars also raise awareness on campus of the enormous contribution women have made to the sciences.
 WINS scholars also benefit from annual scholarship funds.

 - WINS scholars are expected to maintain a minimum GPA of 3.0 and actively participate in research

 - In their senior year, each WINS scholar will be required to apply for a Dean’s Undergraduate Research Fund grant and then to present their research findings at the Undergraduate Research Conference held every spring

-- Complete the online application (available Monday, April 2)
+- Complete the online application (available spring 2019) which includes the following: